 Arrive Xi’an.
 Met and transferred to accommodation.

-Xi’an was considered the eastern start of the Silk Road and from here the various routes fanned out through the central southern and northern Asian regions towards Europe and Russia.
+Xi’an was considered the eastern terminus of the Silk Road and from here the various routes fanned out through the central southern and northern Asian regions towards Europe and Russia.
 The city was fortified with formidable walls and grew to be a major strategic point.

 Day 2.
 Xi’an.
 Full day guided visit to the Terracotta Warriors & Horses and the restored city walls.